A Republican Congressman Wants To Teach Women About Gardening & Weight Loss

 Chris Hunter, one of Bilirakis' Democratic opponents in the election in Florida's 12th Congressional District — traditionally a Republican stronghold — called the summit "a shameless election-year stunt" considering the Congressman's voting record on women's issues.

 The Congressman has also voted with President Trump's positions on the issues 97.4% of the time, according to FiveThirtyEight.
-This means he's in favour of repealing the Affordable Care Act, banning abortions after 20 weeks of pregnancy, and denying funds to health centres that perform abortions.
+This means he's in favor of repealing the Affordable Care Act, banning abortions after 20 weeks of pregnancy, and denying funds to health centers that perform abortions.

 We reached out to Gus Bilirakis' spokesperson and will update this story when we hear back.